Samoateine1/Pwned-Labs-Simply-Cyber-Academy/README.md

 Each challenge contains:
 - Introduction and objectives
 - Methodology and tools used
-- Step-by-step walkthrough with analysis
+- Step-by-step walkthrough with analysis research
 - Key findings and lessons learned
 - Relevant screenshots and supporting files (where applicable)
 - Links to detailed reports